jimshalo10/TwinmotiontoUnrealBeta-5.2-patch/README.md

 In the "C:\Program Files\Epic Games\UE_5.2\Engine\Plugins" you should see the Plugin Directory "TwinmotiontoUnrealBeta"

-If you do not see that the you need to check you zip extract was correct.
+If you do not see that the you need to check the way your zip extract was correct.

-The installation and usage tutorial is available at https://dev.epicgames.com/community/learning/tutorials/K8nX/twinmotion-to-unreal-engine-5-1-5-2-for-virtual-camera-workflows
+The installation and usage tutorial is available at

+https://dev.epicgames.com/community/learning/tutorials/K8nX/twinmotion-to-unreal-engine-5-1-5-2-for-virtual-camera-workflows

-There are several inportant amendments to adding plugins below described in section 10 of the tutorial
+There are several inportant amendments to adding plugins below described in the tutorial section 10

+Section 10 Once the Plugin window opens, enable the following plugins:

 The plugins can be added together, without restarting editor each time, from UE Editor navigate to "Edit ->Plugins"